 Jotform is an easy to use online form builder.
 It is used to build online forms like surveys but you can add a lot more functionalities into the survey because you can integrate additional widgets to make the forms very interactive and view real time results for the form respondents.

-There are tons and tons of widgets that you can add into Jotform, like form calculators, sliders that update based on response from respondents, payment widgets like Paypal, Stripe etc, drop down calendars, create data grids and so much more.
-There are 100s of widgets that you can choose from to customize your form.
-You can also create customized emails and notifications with the available content responses to be sent to respondents after they have submitted the forms.
+There are tons of widgets that you can add into Jotform, like form calculators, sliders that update based on responses from participants, payment widgets like Paypal, Stripe etc, drop down calendars, data grids and so much more.
+There are hundreds of widgets that you can choose from to customize your form.
+You can also create customized emails and notifications with the available content responses to be sent after participants they have submitted the forms.

 Price: Free for 5 forms and 100 submissions.

-How can it be used in HR: I used Jotform to digitalize learning assessments that we had on excel.
-Having assessments on excel is simple for individuals to perform individual assessments but it made it harder for the HR function to consolidate data and run some data analysis.
-Having digitalized the assessment using Jotform, all assessment data were kept in one place and we could easily pull the data to visualize a summary report.
-We also crafted personalized emails based on the individual responders so that they could keep these assessments on email as a record.
+How can it be used in HR: I used Jotform to digitize learning assessments that we had on Excel.
+Having assessments on Excel makes it easy for individuals to perform individual assessments, but it makes it harder for the HR function to consolidate data and run some data analysis.
+Having digitized the assessment using Jotform, all assessment data was kept in one place and we could easily pull the data to visualize a summary report.
+We also crafted personalized emails based on the individual respondents so that they could keep these assessments on email as a record.
 It also made it easier for the user to take assessments because everything is web based that can be accessed both on the laptop and mobile.

-As you can see, there are so many interesting tools out there that can be used to automate and digitalize even the smallest HR task at the fraction of the cost.
-All it takes is just time and effort to conduct some research into the tools capability and to understand how can it be applied to whatever that we want to achieve.
+As you can see, there are so many interesting tools out there that can be used to automate and digitize even the smallest HR task at the fraction of the cost.
+All it takes is just time and effort to conduct some research into the tool's capability and to understand how can it be applied to whatever that we want to achieve.
 With so many manual processes in HR today, it really makes sense for us to start automating these areas so that we can start focusing on what matters most.
-Having automated these processes will also allow for a more critical element that is missing from the worldwide HR field today, which is reviewing and gaining insights from the data that we have collected through digital means.
-The topic of data and analytics is another passion of mine but I will leave that discussion for another day.
+Automating these processes will also allow for a more critical element that is missing from the worldwide HR field today, which is reviewing and gaining insights from the data that we have collected through digital means.

 Feel free to reach out to me if you have any questions or queries on the above tools.